SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

 However, since I was already using [Prism] for syntax highlighting, and [MathJax] for rendering math on my blog,
-I quickly ran into a few issues in getting all of the to play nice with each other.
+I quickly ran into a few issues in getting all of them to play nice with each other.
 Given how popular each of these libraries is,
-I was hoping to find some answers on StackOverflow or or their GitHub repos, but unfortunately I didn't any solutions that worked for me.
+I was hoping to find some answers on StackOverflow or their GitHub repos, but unfortunately I didn't find any solutions that worked for me.
 Since I spent a few hours tweaking various configs and finally got everything to work nicely together, in less than 100 lines of changes,